What we're about

-Circling and Authentic Relating are related but distinct group practices where we strip away much of the noise that surrounds us in every day life and create a space to connect more deeply with ourselves and with others.
-We all want to feel more in tune with Life, to express our feelings and desires, to feel seen and heard, to relate with others about what is meaningful to us - but when phones and social convention get in the way and we talk about the weather or the news or send someone a video of a cat, we do not feel more connected.
+Wouldn't it be great to strip away much of the noise that surrounds us in every day life and slow down, to connect more deeply with ourselves and with others?
+We all want to feel more alive, to express our feelings and desires, to relate with others about what is meaningful to us - but when phones and social conventions get in the way and we talk about the weather or the news or send someone a video of a cat, we do not feel more connected.

 Q. What is Authentic Relating?